-Ultimately Bacalhau aims at combining efficient distributed computation with ease of use, and to achieve that we shall learn from the past.
+Ultimately, Bacalhau aims to offer efficient distributed computation -- to achieve that, we're learning from the past.

-The traditional compute landscape counts several dozens of frameworks capable of processing generic workloads.
-Some are specifically designed to take advantage of data locality by bringing the computation close to where data lives.
-This landscape analysis reviewed a selection of these tools in order to summarize their pros and cons.
+The traditional compute landscape counts dozens of frameworks capable of processing generic workloads.
+Some are specifically designed to take advantage of data locality, by bringing the computation close to where data lives.
+The landscape analysis provided here reviewed a selection of these tools in order to summarize their pros and cons.

 The full slide deck contains a detailed overview of the compute frameworks and include sample code snippets.

-The Python data stack includes tools like Pandas and Dask that offer a very convenient data structure named Dataframe, particularly suitable for handling tabular data.
+The Python data stack includes tools like Pandas and Dask, which offers a very convenient data structure, Dataframe, which is particularly suitable for handling tabular data.

-The database world offers a variety of choices optimized for different use cases (e.g. tabular data, real-time time series, etc.).
-This research looked at Postgres and Snowflake, a couple of fairly generic tools in this space.
+The database ecosystem offers a variety of choices optimized for various use cases (including tabular data, real-time time series, etc.).
+This research looked at Postgres and Snowflake, a couple of widely used tools in this space.

-Big data tools like Apache Spark and Hadoop are also part of this analysis.
-They are capable of processing structured and unstructured data in very large clusters.
-This category introduced first the concept of data-locality to avoid data transfers over the cluster network.
+Big data tools like Apache Spark and Hadoop were also considered in this analysis.
+Tools like these are capable of processing structured and unstructured data in very large clusters.
+This category introduced first the concept of data-locality, to avoid data transfers over the cluster network.

-Last but not least some web3 tools are also part of this analysis.
-They aim at supporting distributed storage and computation.
-Note that at the time of writing they're under heavy development.
+web3 tools are also part of this analysis.
+Tools in this category aim at supporting distributed storage and computation.
+Note, at the time of writing most tools in this category are under heavy development.
 In many cases, it's still unclear how they work and what direction they'll take in the future.

 The table below summarizes their score in terms of different requirements.
-That rating is based on the experience of setting up and running the code described in the next section, find more details on the slides.
+The rating presented is based on the experience of setting up and running the code as described in the next section.
+To learn more, check out the slides presented here.

-Setup instructions guide you through the installation process in case you'd like to run the examples yourself, and please give it a try to get an idea of how a simple single-node setup work.
+Setup instructions guide you through the installation process if you'd like to run the examples yourself -- give it a try to get an idea of how a simple single-node setup work.

-The code repository ships also benchmark scripts that run a parallel workload on a large dataset, time its execution, and log resource usage.
+The code repository here shares benchmark scripts that run a parallel workload on a large dataset, its time its execution, and log resource usage.
 Explore the related section to familiarize yourself with the rough edges of the installation process.

 You can choose to spawn either a single-node or multi-node cluster.
-Trying out both options is particoularly instructive for a firsthand experience with the local-to-cluster hurdles, as well as facing the complexities in installing a framework such as Hadoop.
+Trying out both options gives a firsthand experience with the local-to-cluster hurdles, as well as a look at the complexities around installing a framework like Hadoop.

 Check out the slides for a complete report on the benchmark results or dive into the code repository to spin up a cluster and run the benchmarks yourself.

-- Modern frameworks must be intuitive, can’t impose a byzantine approach like MapReduce (see Hadoop).
+- Modern frameworks must be intuitive, and shouldn't impose a byzantine approach like MapReduce (see Hadoop).
 High-level API is a must.

-- Declarative pipelines are not quite a thing in these technologies.
+- Declarative pipelines aren't yet established in these technologies.

 - Support for repeatable containerized jobs is needed.
-All frameworks don't provide an effective way to package dependencies (see Spark/Hadoop).
+None of the frameworks reviewed provide an effective way to package dependencies (see Spark/Hadoop).

-- In Multi-node setups you may need to optimize the cluster size, which is a bummer (see Dask, Hadoop)
+- In Multi-node setups, you may need to optimize the cluster size. (see Dask, Hadoop)

 - Tested vanilla configurations: tweaking knobs improves performance but adds complexity.
-Modern tools must provide out of the box experience (see Snowflake setup).
+Modern tools must provide an out-of-the-box experience (see Snowflake setup).

-- Except for Spark, these tools have poor performance with unsharded large files (i.e. strive to parallelize), thus a real life use case will require additional data preparation upstream.
+- Except for Spark, these tools have poor performance with unsharded large files (i.e. strive to parallelize) -- a real use case will require additional data preparation upstream.

-- Good to keep in mind these tools are optimized to tackle different use-cases and a different task may vary results.
-Anyway some strive to be as generic as possible (see Spark, Dask).
+- These tools are optimized to tackle different use cases, so a different task may vary results.
+Other tools strive to be as generic as possible (see Spark, Dask).